techsoft3d/ts3d-hc-collabServer/README.md

 ### **getLocalUser**

 #### *Description*
-Returns the name and id of the local user.
+Returns the name, id and color of the local user.

 #### *Parameters*
 None